 Walking in the Cameron Highland villages is easy.
 If you need a taxi, the prices are not outrageous.

 Regional transportation around Malaysia does not cost much, either.
 A four-hour bus ride from KL to Penang was about $10.
 From Singapore to Malacca City on a Malaysian bus line cost only $15.
 Both of those regional buses felt like luxury rides – with reclining seats and kick-ass air conditioning.

 Below: monorail in the Bukit Bintang neighborhood of Kuala Lumpur; the ‘Sentral Station’ in Kuala Lumpur; a spacious regional bus; a typical train car on Kuala Lumpur’s commuter line for ‘women only’.

-There are countless dental options.
+There are countless dental options for expats in Malaysia.
 We had annual cleanings and checkups in George Town at KK Ong Dental Surgery.
 It came recommended by locals and expats.
 The doctors were talented and honest; the offices clean and modern; our appointments were made with short notice during the busy holiday season.

-I only needed a cleaning and exam; Tedly needed a cleaning, exam, X-rays, and two fillings.
+We’ve been to KK Ong’s office twice.
+To give you real-world price examples, on our first visit, I needed a cleaning and exam; Tedly needed a cleaning, exam, X-rays, and two fillings.
 Total cost for the both of us: $135.
 Try getting that price for all of that work in the U.S. with no insurance.